Trichocereus pachanoi – Matucana variegata (120mm cactus) read description

 Keep Trichocereus pachanoi in part-shade until large enough to deal with full-sun, which will depend on the increasing exposure you give the cactus.
 Once established, Trichocereus species can be watered most of the year in all climates, although they will cease to grow or slow right down over winter in colder areas.
 Fertilise regularly with fish emulsion/seaweed at half strength over the growing season.
 Osmocote is also useful.

-1 cactus only available as pictured (this plant is not currently showing any variegation but is a cutting grown from our favourite Matucana which throws variegation at times)
+1 cactus cutting (100mm length), mostly nice mid cuts (not pictured) this plant is not currently showing any variegation but is a cutting grown from our favourite Matucana which throws variegation at times

 Only logged in customers who have purchased this product may leave a review.